suryansh-sr-17/KnowBuddy/README.md

+# 🚀 KnowBuddy 🌐
-# 🚀 KnowBuddy: Who knows the answer?
+# 🤔 Who knows the answer?
 KnowBuddy does! ✨

-## "😎HaHa !!!....
+## "😎 HaHa !!!....
 Get it ?
 KnowBuddy <--> NOBODY ?!?!
-Lame but works ig...😑"
+Lame but works ig... 😑"

 A powerful local Streamlit chat application built with **LangChain** and **Groq**, featuring a multi-tool agent that intelligently selects between Google Search (Serper), Wikipedia, Document RAG, and Memory to recall conversation context.